What are my solar financing options?

 If you don't want to purchase your panels outright or choose a solar loan, there are other solar financing options you can consider.
 These include a PPA (Power Purchase Agreement) and lease.
 Both are great options that can help you save money on power annually, but the availability varies by location.

-Similar to a PPA, you don't pay any upfront costs for your panels with a lease.
+Similar to a PPA, you don't pay any upfront costs for your solar panels with a lease.
 The solar provider typically takes care of installation, maintenance, and the warranty.
-Here's where it gets different: instead of paying for the energy the panels produce, you're technically paying for the equipment.
+Here's where it gets different: instead of paying for the energy the solar panels produce, you're technically paying for the equipment.
 Just to clarify - you're not buying the equipment; you're just paying to use the equipment.
-We'll estimate how much power your panels produce over the course of the year, divide that number by 12, and then multiply that number by the kWh rate to determine your monthly payment.
-If the panels don't produce as much energy as expected, we'll pay you the difference to compensate your bill.
+We'll estimate how much power your solar panels produce over the course of the year, divide that number by 12, and then multiply that number by the kWh rate to determine your monthly payment.
+If the solar panels don't produce as much energy as expected, we'll pay you the difference to compensate your bill.
 That means that you're guaranteed to never overpay for power.

 As you can tell, there are plenty of solar financing options.
 Finding the perfect option for you will come down to your financial goals, preferences, and location.
 The good news is, we're here to help you navigate through these plans.
 Call us today to schedule a free consultation.